Aiko-IT-Systems/DisCatSharp/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/Aiko-IT-Systems/DSharpPlusNextGen?label=Stars)

 ## Why NextGen?
+We want the lib always up-to-date.
+The newest features are important for us.

+With DSharpPlus and their way how to implement changes, it is not possible.

-The way how DSP is working and the maintainer..
-I don't like it.
-I decided to maintain an own version of it.
+We decided to maintain an own version of it.

 ## Goal
 We want this lib always up-to-date.
 So the API version is always the newest, in the actual case `v9`.